sugarvoid/sickle-dodge/README.md

 <hr>

 ## Info :dart:
-- Dodge the ice sickles for 1 minute.
+- Dodge the ice sickles for 60 seconds.
 - The sickles are not random, they will always spawn in the same pattern/order.
 - The player will freeze if standing still for too long.
 - There is a double jump.